Adam513-Ello/Final_Project_SDEV220/Final-Project-Status-Report.md

 >
 ***Tasks***
 * Design rewards catalog with different redemption options
-* Integrate points remdemption process and enable ability to redeem points for rewards
+* Integrate points redemption process and enable ability to redeem points for rewards
 * Develop feedback for successful or failed redemption attempts